Tim Henman's Life

 Tim Henman comes from a family steeped in tennis.
 His grandfather, Henry Billington, competed at Wimbledon; whilst Henman's great grandmother, Ellen Stawell Brown, was the first lady tennis player to serve overarm at Wimbledon in 1901.

 Tim Henman began playing tennis before he was three.
-According to the excellent Official Tim Henman website:
+He once said:

 "At five or six years-of-age, I went to Wimbledon and that was the first time that I saw Bjorn Borg play, and he was a big influence."